-In this tutorial I will start by a quick introduction about Vim for those who don’t know it really well, and directly jump to the installation part.
+In this tutorial, I will start by a brief introduction about Vim for those who don’t know it really well, and directly jump to the installation part.
 At the end, I’ll give you a few tips to get started if you are not familiar with it.

 I already gave you most of the information, so I’ll not repeat here, just add a bit of context.

 Why is Vim no longer on Pi?

-I just want to quick reminder about Vim/Vi on Raspberry Pi and on Linux systems in general.
+I just want to start with a quick reminder about Vim/Vi on Raspberry Pi and on Linux systems in general.

 This text editor was installed by default on almost any Linux operating system.
 So, I learned with it and had rarely used nano before using Raspberry Pi all days (and most of you are in the same case if I understand correctly your feedbacks).

-I start having issue on Debian 9 (I think), when Vim will randomly add a “g” at the beginning of the file.
+I started having some issues on Debian 9 (I think), when Vim will randomly add a “g” at the beginning of the file.
 There is a workaround, but it starts to annoy me each time I install a new server.